 Strawberries are better than cherries because they contain less calories, carbohydrates and less than half the sugar.
-Strawberries contain more fiber, calcium, iron, folate, phosphorus, niacin, magnesium, vitamin E, vitamin K and almost ten times the number of vitamin C than cherries.
+Strawberries contain more calcium, iron, folate, phosphorus, niacin, magnesium, vitamin E, vitamin K and almost ten times the number of vitamin C than cherries.

 Don’t count cherries totally out because they have many nutrients also.
 Both fruits have a lot in common.
 This article will discuss all the similarities and differences in complete detail, including storage.